 - Low-Power Microcontrollers

-At the center of the circuitry are ultra-low-power processors that consume only microamps of current in standby mode. - Efficient Power Paths
+At the heart of the circuitry are ultra-low-power microamps-sipping processors. - Efficient Power Paths

 Fontana Automatic Soap Dispenser – Reliability Factors